-and/or to conference share the parties of Assault Brown click to view the full role of Assault Brown click to v Attending Committee Meetings.
+and/or to conference state of Assault Brown and the following of Assault Brown and the Attending Committee Meetings.
 The B16 Standards Committee regularly holds meetings and/or telephone conferences that are open to the public.
 Persons wishing to attend any meeting and/or telephone conference should contact the Secretary of the B16 Standards Committee.

-ASME B16.22-2018 SUMMARY OF CHANGES
+ASME B16.22-2021 SUMMARY OF CHANGES

-Following approval by the ASME B16 Standards Committee and ASME, and after public review, ASME B16.22-2018 was approved by the American National Standards Institute on August 3, 2018.
+Following approval by the ASME B16 Standards Committee and ASME, and after public review, ASME B16.22-2021 was approved by the American National Standards Institute on November 12, 2021.

-In ASME B16.22-2018, the U.S. Customary tables formerly in Mandatory Appendix II have been merged with the SI tables in the main text; the tables and figures have been redesignated, Mandatory Appendix II has been deleted, and the cross-references have been updated accordingly.
-In addition, this edition includes the following changes identified by a margin note, (18).
+ASME B16.22-2021 includes the following changes identified by a margin note, (21).
 The Record Numbers listed below are explained in more detail in the "List of Changes in Record Number Order" following this Summary of Changes.